GLAUCOMA CARE FROM OUR OPTOMETRISTS AT THE VISION CENTER

 Glaucoma is one of those eye diseases that can eventually cause blindness if it's allowed to go unchecked but it doesn't necessarily warn you of its presence until some of the damage have already been done.
 This condition, which causes progressive and irreversible damage to the optic nerves, needs to be diagnosed as early as possible so treatment can begin.
 Here at The Vision Center, the optometrists on our team catch glaucoma and provide sight-saving care.

-Our Optometrist in Lubbock Discusses the Causes and Types of Glaucoma
+Our Optometrist in Fort Worth and Lubbock Discusses the Causes and Types of Glaucoma

 In most cases, glaucoma is associated with elevated fluid pressure inside the eye.
 The eye continuously produces a fluid known as the aqueous humor, controlling the pressure by allowing some of it drain through a system of tiny ducts in the iris.
 If something happens to the drainage system that causes the pressure to keep building, the sensitive nerve fibers that make of the optic nerve can be permanently destroyed.
 Age, racial heritage, and family history can all increase glaucoma risk.